LeonardoVal/ludorum.js/docs/tutorial-game-02.md

 ﻿A simple non deterministic turn-based game: _Pig_
 =================================================

 [Pig](http://en.wikipedia.org/wiki/Pig_%28dice_game%29) is a simple dice betting game.
 Each turn the active player rolls a die repeatedly, until rolling a 1 or choosing to hold.
 Players that hold add to their score the sum of the rolls they got to make.
-Players that roll a 1 don't add any points.
+Players that roll a 1 lose their turn without any points.
 The game goes on until one player gets to 100 or some other predefined amount of points.

 ## Implementation with Ludorum #####################################################################